rebase-inc/api/rebase/skills/remote_scanner_protocol.md

 [ <method_number>, *<args> ]

 ### scan_contents
-Return a description of all the language constructs added in the 'code', as well as all the added elements from libraries.
+Return a description of all the grammar constructs added in the 'code', as well as all the added elements from libraries.

 #### Request